schuttpj/entry-manager-docker/SETUP_INSTRUCTIONS.md

 3. Double-click `setup.bat`
    - If Windows warns about security, click "More info" then "Run anyway"
 4. Follow the prompts to add your OpenAI API key (optional)
+5. Wait while the script downloads the Docker image (this may take a few minutes)

 ### Mac/Linux Users:
 1. Create a new folder: